Royal Oman Police

-Background
+History

 The concept of a modern police force was relatively new to Oman when Sultan Qaboos bin Said al Said rose to power after overthrowing his father in a palace coup on July 23, 1970.
-However, history shows that the first police in Oman was first institutionalized in the 1700s in Sohar.
+Police in Oman was first institutionalized in the 1700s in Sohar.
 Prior to ROP's creation, no internal security force existed in Oman.
 Security was the responsibility of the local walis or governors who carried it out with the help of local "Askars".
 The police presence was limited to the township of Muscat and Mutrah, where most of the souqs were present and most of the trade took place.

 Once in power, Sultan Qaboos bin Said al Said, in addition to his other reform campaigns, went about building an efficient and modern police force in Oman.
 In 1974, Sultan Qaboos bin Said al Said conferred the title Royal Oman Police (ROP) on the newly formed force.
 In November that year, ROP received its colours from the Sultan.
 The next year, the ROP headquarters was inaugurated in Qurum.

 The Royal Oman Police joined the International Criminal Police Organization (Interpol) in 1972, and the Arab Organization for Social Defense Against Crime in the same year.